mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 ![](screenshots/add-dimension.PNG)

+You can manually switch output types by clicking one of the icons above the displayed data.
 Switching to a crosstab results in the reccomender choosing a pivot style table based on fields selected and the order they were added, with horizontal and vertical groupings along row and column headers, with calculated values populated throughout.
 ![](screenshots/switch-to-crosstab.PNG)

 # When should I use a table? <a name="table2"></a>

 Tables maintain data at the level of detail made available by the data worksheet.
-If you already have grouping and aggregation built into the data source or the worksheet, a detail table may not be so detailed.
+If you already have grouping and aggregation built into the data source or the worksheet, a detail table may not be so detailed, as it may already be displaying the kind of aggregates you would use a crosstab for.

-Use a detail table  to maintain data at detail level that is available at the dashboard level, the detail level is maintained as an organized set of rows and columns

-If data is very pre aggregated at the data worksheet level, then there will not be very much aggregation happening in the crosstab.

 With a detail table,  "what you see is what you get".

 The question is, how important is detail level data to your end users?
-A detail level table guarantees that detail data will be available in the dashboard's exported form.
+A table guarantees that detail level data will be available in the dashboard's exported form.

 # When should I use a crosstab? <a name="cross2"></a>

 Crosstabs are for when you want data to be grouped and summarized or aggregated in numerical form.
-They provide a potentially more detailed alternative to charts, with the potential to display many more aggregates broken down by a greater number of dimension than a chart.
-They are good for use cases where displaying exact humerical aggregates is vital to the dashboard display, such as when data aggregates are very close to each other numerically.
+They provide a potentially more detailed alternative to charts, with the capability to display many more aggregates broken down by a greater number of dimension than a chart.
+This are good for use cases where displaying exact humerical aggregates is vital to the dashboard display, such as when data aggregates are very close to each other numerically.

 # Different uses for a table <a name="table3"></a>

-Some will use a detail table with flyover, using a chart or crosstab displaying aggregates and having the detail table display detail rows of the aggregate moused over "permanent show details filtered by a chart"
+Some will use a detail table with flyover, using a chart or crosstab displaying aggregates and having the detail table display detail rows of the aggregate moused over data point.
+This is performed by right clicking on the chart, selecting 'Properties' and checking the box for the table you want to be filtered by the chart.

 ![](screenshots/flyover-table.PNG)